nortikin/sverchok/docs/contributing/node_api.rst

 All nodes should be designed in a way that they can handle not only one object but multiple of them.
 That is called vectorization in Sverchok.
-For example if a node works with vertices of an object it should handle list of list of vertices.
+For example if a node works with vertices of an object it should handle list of lists of vertices.

 It can happen that some input data has one number of objects and another